Education, Connection & Awe: Meaningful Trips With Naya Traveler

 MT: The structure of society is that we live in a big city in a tiny apartment and we do a horrible commute to work every day and we basically live to work.
 And when we get our 15 days off we want to escape that reality.
 This has been a pattern in travel for a long time, which is why we have the success of destinations like the Maldives, where you go to do nothing.
 I always said to my mom, “I want to live on a farm in Majorca with chickens.
 I want to relax when I’m home, and when I go on the road I want to be excited, I want to be inspired, I want to be enriched, I want to learn.
 And then I want to bring this back to my safe place and let it digest and become part of me.”
 I’m not the only person in the world who thinks like this.
 People who love to travel are seeking knowledge, they’re curious about the world and the unknown, it excites them.

 EB: I love that.
-I think one of 2021’s big travel trends will be trips that allow us to go deeper in some way.
+I think one of the enduring travel trends is trips that allow us to go deeper in some way.
 People want a life-affirming and enriching experience from their next vacation.

 MT: Anytime we receive a request in our inbox from someone, there’s a little form they have to fill out with a box that says “why do you want to take this trip,” and even if it’s just one sentence it’s always touching.
 It’s quite telling that it’s not just that they have money to spare, there’s always a reason behind their motivation to travel, and that’s enough for us to feel excited about helping them to achieve what they want to do.